Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 100: Rachel's top ten lessons to celebrate 100 episodes!

-Send us a text It doesn't matter how much we know, and how much we work at it, we'll all struggle to parent well at times; it's just part of being human.
-To mark the 100th episode of the podcast I decided to give you a top te...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+It doesn't matter how much we know, and how much we work at it, we'll all struggle to parent well at times; it's just part of being human.
+To mark the 100th episode of the podcast I decided to give you a top ten of the best lessons I've learned, and continue to mess up.
+In case you can't be bothered to listen, you're bored by me waffling, or you just want the list, here goes: …

 Listen to the Episode